I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_ob_callback_registration.md

 ### -field Altitude

 A Unicode string that specifies the altitude of the driver.
-For more information about altitude, see <a href="ifsk.load_order_groups_and_altitudes_for_minifilter_drivers">Load Order Groups and Altitudes for Minifilter Drivers</a>.
+For more information about altitude, see <a href="https://msdn.microsoft.com/be8f18fe-c80b-44a3-b0c3-f2f630142180">Load Order Groups and Altitudes for Minifilter Drivers</a>.

 ### -field RegistrationContext